 Reduce your risk of colon cancer

-According to the Centers for Disease Control and Prevention (CDC), colorectal cancer is the third leading cause of cancer-related deaths in the United States.
+Colorectal cancer is the fourth leading cause of cancer-related deaths in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Most cases are found in adults ages 50 and above, but younger individuals can also be diagnosed.

-Here are things that the American Cancer Society recommends for protecting your colorectal health.
+The American Cancer Society recommends these six ways to protect your colorectal health.

 1